 - Advanced equipment and procedures – including the HANA™ Arthroplasty Table for the revolutionary Anterior Approach minimally invasive hip replacement

-Explore YRMC’s nationally acclaimed Orthopaedic Surgical Services to learn more:
+Explore YRMC’s nationally acclaimed Orthopedic Surgical Services to learn more:

 Anterior Approach hip replacement – a groundbreaking alternative to conventional hip replacement surgery – is available at YRMC East and YRMC West.
-During Anterior Approach hip replacement, a YRMC orthopaedic surgeon accesses the hip joint through an incision in the front of the hip.
-The HANA™ table uses x-ray imaging for controlled and precise placement of the new hip by the orthopaedic surgeon.
+During Anterior Approach hip replacement, a YRMC orthopedic surgeon accesses the hip joint through an incision in the front of the hip.
+The HANA™ table uses x-ray imaging for controlled and precise placement of the new hip by the orthopedic surgeon.

 Anterior Approach hip replacement is minimally invasive.
 Compare it to conventional hip replacement and you’ll find it features:

 - Less blood loss (particularly when combined with YRMC’s Patient Blood Management strategies)